larygwil/fontypython/branches/layoutchange/htmldev/help.md

 =======
 You visually gather fonts into a "Pog", and then install it.
 All its fonts will be available to other apps.
 When you finish your work, uninstall the Pog.

-I just stumbled onto the word "Pog", in "ty*pog*raphy".
-It means "collection" or "group" or "bunch" or "box" or "case" or "stack" or "pile" &mdash; you get the picture.
+I pinched the word "Pog" from "ty**pog**raphy".
+It means "collection", "group", "bunch", "box", "case", "stack" or "pile" &mdash; you get the picture.

 Your fonts never move from where they live, neither are copies made; *only* links to the original files are used to install the fonts into your user fonts directory.

 For example, you might have a Pog called "Logos" into which you place all the fonts needed to design a logo.
 When you want to work, install the "Logos" Pog and start your design app.
-All those fonts will now appear in Inkscape, the Gimp, etc. When you're done, uninstall "Logos" and all those fonts go away.
+All those fonts will now appear in Inkscape, the Gimp, etc.
+When you're done, uninstall "Logos" and all those fonts go away.
 (The links to the original files are removed, **not** the actual font files!)

 Fonty is also great for just looking at fonts, wherever they are on your computer, without having to install them first.
 She also has a command line, allowing very quick use.
 You can install/uninstall Pogs without having to start the entire gui, which is neat.